jagerber48/sciform/docs/source/exp replacement.rst

 :mod:`sciform` offers exponent replacement modes which provide translations between exponent strings and conventional alphabetic symbol representations.
-For decimal exponents in engineering formats, SI prefix translations are available according to the
+For exponents in engineering formats, SI prefix translations are available according to the
 `SI prefixes <https://www.nist.gov/pml/owm/metric-si-prefixes>`_.
 It is also possible to convert decimal exponents into